ikakara-team/grails-aws-orguserteam/README.md

 Grails plugin, for a "Org-User-Team" design pattern used by apps like Trello.com and implemented using AWS DyanmoDB.

 * Account - owns Groups.
 Users and organizations are accounts.
+  * Each account has 1 and only 1 owner (linked to the account)
 * Group   - contains members.
 Organizations and teams are groups.
+  * Each member (of a group) can have a group role, such as 'owner' or 'admin.'
+  * Roles are their effect on visibility, access, etc are developer defined.
+* User    - a user can create/join organizations and teams and invite other users to join organizations/teams.
 * Org     - an abstraction to organize users/teams.
 Organization members can view/join teams.
-* User    - a user can create/join organizations and teams and invite other users to join organizations/teams.
+  * Visibility (to other users) is private (default) or public.
+Only members can update the Org.
+  * Only (org) owner can delete the Org which will delete all teams owned by the Org.
 * Team    - a collection to further group users around projects, venues, boards (Trello), etc
+  * Visibility (to other users) is private (default), organizational or public.
+Only members can update the Team.
+  * Team owner can delete the Team.

 ![Class Diagram](/grails-app/assets/images/OrgUserTeam.png?raw=true "Class Diagram")